commercelayer/commercelayer-docs-api/resources/line_items/create_line_item.md

 ---
-description: How to create A line item via API
+description: How to create a line item via API
 ---

-# Create A line item
+# Create a line item

 To create a new line item, send a `POST` request to the `/api/line_items` endpoint, passing the resource arguments in the request body.